AvayaExperiencePlatform/clid-selector-widget/README.md

 ## Technical Details

-The widget uses mainly the `AXP Public Admin APIs`, while also using the `Workspaces Widget Framework SDK`.
+The widget uses mainly the `AXP Admin - Voice APIs`, while also utilizing the `Workspaces Widget Framework SDK`.

 Below are the APIs utilized.